havlan/Sokker/README.md

   - **GOROOT** to the installation directory ex. /usr/local/go
   - **Path** to the bin subdirectory of GOROOT $GOROOT/bin (/usr/local/go/bin)
   - **GOPATH** to a workspace.
 A workspace consists of a root directory and a src subdirectory.
 Ex. /home/myname/GoglandProjects
-  - So it looks like this:
-  - Goglandprojects (where my gopath is set to)
-     - src
-       - github.com
-         - havlan
-	 	- Sokker
-			- src

 ### Installation